-The longer you work as a member in the DB plan, the higher your pension will be.
+The longer you work as a member in the Defined Benefit (DB) plan, the higher your pension will be.

 General rules for service credit purchases.

-- You will need to establish a wage base.
-You must earn at least two years of service before you're eligible to make a purchase, and some time must be earned in the immediately preceding fiscal year.
+You will need to establish a wage base.
+You must earn at least 2 YOS before you're eligible to make a purchase, and some time must be earned in the immediately preceding fiscal year.

-- You can't buy your way in.
-Unless you plan to retire under one of the age 60 eligibility provisions, you'll need to earn at least 15 years of service in this retirement system (State of Michigan service under the Defined Benefit plan transferred before September 29, 2017 is treated as earned in this system).
-Non-intervening military service credit has a maximum purchase limit, and won't count in your pension calculation until you have earned ten years working within this system.
+You can't buy your way in.
+Unless you plan to retire under one of the age 60 eligibility provisions, you'll need to earn at least 15 YOS in this retirement system (state of Michigan service under the DB plan transferred before Sept.
+29, 2017, is treated as earned in this system).
+Non-intervening military service credit has a maximum purchase limit and won't count in your pension calculation until you have earned 10 years working within this system.